um-dsp/ProCapture/README.md

 We describe the supported datasets, attacks and pre-trained models provided with our code. <br />

+### Datasets, Pre-trained Models, and Attacks:

 - **Datasets**: MNIST and CIFAR10 are autimatically loaded via Keras.
-To test ProvML on malware data, you need to download the CuckooTraces and EMBER datasets and add them in the folder `./data/`.
+To test ProvML on malware data, you need to download the [CuckooTraces](link here) and [EMBER] (link here) datasets and add them in the folder `./data/`.
 By default ProvML will look for them in that path<br />

 - **Pre-trained Models**: We offer pre-trained models: mnist_1 , mnist_2 , mnist_3 , cifar10_1 ,cuckoo_1 and ember_1 <br />
   Models are availabe to download [here](https://drive.google.com/drive/folders/1a0kdq4waz8SXU9gThsUmKsR0YTSuaEWO?usp=share_link).
 Once downloaded to `ProvML/models/' directory, the `model.txt' file has the model architecture details  of each model.